hindog/spark-mergejoin/README.md

 | `rightOuterJoin` | `rightOuterMergeJoin` |
 | `fullOuterJoin` | `fullOuterMergeJoin` |

-See the [API docs](https://hindog.github.io/spark-mergejoin/latest/api/#com.hindog.spark.rdd.PairRDDFunctions) for full documentation of these operators.
+For further documentation, refer to the [API docs](https://hindog.github.io/spark-mergejoin/latest/api/#com.hindog.spark.rdd.PairRDDFunctions).

 #### Example
 Here is an example demonstrating some joins using sample data: